tesseract-robotics/tesseract_planning/tesseract_task_composer/README.rst

 When using a perviously defined task it is referenced using `task:` instead of `class:`.

-Also in most case the tasks inputs and sometimes the outputs must be renamed.
-This accomplished by leveraging the `remapping:`.
+Also in most case the tasks inputs and sometimes the outputs must be overriden.
+This accomplished by leveraging the `overrides:`.

 Also you can indicate that it should abort if a terminal is reached by specifying the terminal index `abort_terminal:`.
 If set to anything less than zero it will set all terminal tasks trigger abort to `false`.